|

 or soft?

-early experiences with wood firing tended to be just a convienient fuel
+early experiences with wood firing he tended to treat wood just as a convenient fuel

-to use as a fixative to turn my precious pots from mud to stone.
+to turn his precious pots from mud to stone.
 From

 very simple sawdust-fired kilns to Nic`s present-day anagama kilns, each

-presented heartache and exiting surprises !
+presented heartache and exciting surprises!
 Amongst the disasters, even

 with the worst of firings, a jewel of a pot can be found, thus inspiring